tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 	}
 }
 ```
-The only real changes have been the addition of the using statement and changing the decorated attribute from NUnit&#8217;s Test to MS Test&#8217;s TestMethod.
+The only real changes have been the addition of the using statement and changing the decorated attribute from NUnit's Test to MS Test's TestMethod.

 ### The Rest of the Test Cases